 It is not allowed to enter an email address into the search box of SWITCHdrive.
 Email addresses are often anonymous, insecure or forged, and there is no way to verify whether an email address actually belongs to the right person or not.

 You can share your data with a so called public link to any person.
+This person does not need to have a SWITCHdrive account and can access the data via web browser.

-At any time you can also edit a Public Link and change the permission, add or remove a password and set or delete an exipration date without re-creating the public link.
+At any time you can also edit a public link and change the permission, add or remove a password and set or delete an exipration date without re-creating the public link.

 Via web client, the maximum upload file size is 4GB.
 You can however store larger files via your SWITCHdrive client.